Subscribe to our Gay Travel Newsletter here

 Today we journey to Narlai, just 3 hours away.
 This afternoon you are free to enjoy the peaceful surroundings of this tranquil village.
 Tonight we are treated like royalty as we visit an ancient stepwell and feast on a lavish dinner, surrounded by the twinkling lights of lamps and the stars above us.

 We’re off to Udaipur, with a visit to Ranakpur Jain Temple en route.
 This massive monument on the Magai River was built between the late-14th and mid-15th century AD.
 It has over 1444 marble pillars—carved in exquisite detail—with no two pillars the same.
-We’ll have an included lunch, then continue to our hotel on the outskirts of Udaipur (a former palace) where we’ll check in and get ready for tonight when we’ll bear witness to the Holika Dahan, a bonfire ceremony that represents the triumph of good over evil.
-Dinner will follow tonight—at the palace, no less.
+We’ll have an included lunch, then continue to our hotel on the outskirts of Udaipur (a former palace) where we’ll check in and get ready for tonight when we’ll bear witness to the Holika Dahan, a bonfire ceremony that represents the triumph of good over evil, followed by dinner.

 Today is the highlight of our holiday: Holi, the festival of colour!
 We celebrate the festival at a local Indian family’s private home.
 Lunch will be served before we let loose—Holi is a free-for-all where participants run around and shower each other with coloured powders and water.
 After this unicorn of a battle is over, we’ll unwind poolside at the hotel before enjoying an incredible Farewell Dinner.

 Today is our final day and we wish everyone safe travels home.
 From the whole Out Adventures team, we’d like to extend a royal thank you for joining us in India.

 Too many highlights to list.
 I loved Taj Mahal but also loved meandering through the crowds in the old towns.
 Amazing.

 Well planned, excellent guide, life-changing experience, lived up to all my expectations!